WVS WAVE 7

 - The main method of data collection in the WVS survey is face-to-face interview at respondent’s home / place of residence.
 Other interview modes employed in WVS-7 include postal survey, self-administered online survey, and telephone interview (in combination with other surveying techniques).

-Data collection for the WVS-7 survey round will be completed in December 2019-January 2020.
-Data and all related survey documentation will be made available at the WVS web-site in free access in July 2020.
-Public launch of the WVS-7 data-set will take place in conjunction with the IPSA-2020 Congress of Political Science in Lisbon, Portugal.
+Data collection for the WVS-7 survey round will be completed in July 2021.
+Data and all related survey documentation will be made available at the WVS web-site in free access in two public data releases: in July 2020 and in July 2021.
+Public launch of the WVS-7 data-set will take place together with the second and final WVS-7 data release and in conjunction with the IPSA-2021 Congress of Political Science in Lisbon, Portugal.